 Notice that the copyHeadersIfAbsent does not overwrite existing values.
 Also, in the second example above, you can see how to set any user-defined header with setHeader.
 Finally, there are set methods available for the predefined headers as well as a non-destructive method for setting any header (MessageHeaders also defines constants for the pre-defined header names).

-The MessagePriority is only considered when using a PriorityChannel (as described in the next chapter).
-It is defined as an enum with five possible values:
+The priority header is only considered when using a PriorityChannel (as described in the next chapter).
+It is defined as java.lang.Integer.